 Common Use Items For Your Every Day Carry UK Kit

 A knife is an extremely useful piece of survival equipment.
 Weapons are tightly controlled in the UK, but it is legal to carry some knives.
-You can carry a knife with a folding blade no more than 3 inches long (7.62 cm) without justification of why you are carrying it.
+You can carry a knife without justification of why you are carrying it if it has a folding blade no more than 3 inches long (7.62 cm) .
 Swiss Army Knives, and many other multitools are equipped with blades 3 inches or less.

 The Victorinox Huntsman Swiss Army Knife is a great knife to include in an Every Day Carry UK Survival Kit.
 It has two knife blades, the larger of which is 3 inches.
 It also has a small saw, and scissors, screwdrivers and a variety of other tools.
 This is a very useful bushcraft and survival knife, that fits easily in an Every Day Carry UK Kit.

 You may have a torch on your phone, but phone torches often drain the battery very quickly.
 A small torch doesn’t take up much room in an Every Day Carry kit, and will last longer than a phone torch.
-You could also include a spare battery in your EDC.
+This A50 Tactical torch is very small, but with a bright focusable light, and comes in a pack of two.

 A favourite of many preppers, paracord has a multitude of uses.
 Wearable items made from paracord contain a useful amount of cord.
 They are also very easy to include as part of your Every Day Carry UK kit because you can wear them!
 Some paracord bracelets, such as these, include more survival equipment like a mini firesteel and compass.